vnphanquang/roullector/CONTRIBUTING.md

 ## Consistent Code Style

 1. Commit message should follow the [Conventional Commits specification][conventionalcommits], this will enable [semantic-release][semanticrelease] to automate the workflow properly.
 2. Code should be formatted with [prettier] and linted with [eslint].
 They are already integrated into the codebase.
 See [package.json] for relevant scripts.
-Your IDE or editor setup might also have extensions that further enhance the experience with these tools.
+There might also exist extensions for your editor that further enhance the experience with these tools.
     - [VS Code Prettier][vscode.extension.prettier]
     - [VS Code Eslint][vscode.extension.eslint]

 ## Development Setup

 This repo uses [pnpm].
-After forking and/or clone the repo, a typical workflow is
+After forking and/or cloning the repo, a typical workflow is

 ```bash
 pnpm install